Aiemann Zahabi

 Aiemann Zahabi (born November 19, 1987) is a Canadian mixed martial artist.
-He competes in the bantamweight division of the Ultimate Fighting Championship (UFC).
+He currently competes in the bantamweight division of the Ultimate Fighting Championship (UFC).
 Aiemann is the younger brother of Tristar Gym head trainer Firas Zahabi.
+As of October 21, 2025, he is #7 in the UFC bantamweight rankings.

+Early life

+Zahabi was born and raised in Quebec, Canada to a Lebanese family.

 Mixed martial arts career

 Early career

-Before joining the UFC, Zahabi amassed a record of 6-0 with all of his wins coming by first round stoppages.
+Before joining the UFC, Zahabi amassed a record of 6–0 with all of his wins coming by first round stoppages.

 Ultimate Fighting Championship

 Zahabi debuted at UFC Fight Night: Lewis vs. Browne against Reginaldo Vieira.
 He won the fight by unanimous decision.

-In his second fight for the promotion, Zahabi faced Ricardo Ramos on November 4, 2017 at UFC 217.
+In his second fight for the promotion, Zahabi faced Ricardo Ramos on November 4, 2017, at UFC 217.
 He lost the fight by knockout in the third round.

-Zahabi faced Vince Morales on May 4, 2019 at UFC Fight Night 151.
+Zahabi faced Vince Morales on May 4, 2019, at UFC Fight Night 151.
 He lost the fight by unanimous decision.

-Zahabi was expected to face promotional newcomer Drako Rodriguez on December 19, 2020 at UFC Fight Night 183.
+Zahabi was expected to face promotional newcomer Drako Rodriguez on December 19, 2020, at UFC Fight Night 183.
 However Zahabi tested positive for COVID-19 and the bout was scratched, with no replacement being sought for Drako.
 The pair was rescheduled for UFC Fight Night 185 on February 20, 2021.
 At the weigh-ins, Rodriguez weighed in at 140.5 pounds, four and a half pounds over the bantamweight non-title fight limit.
 He was fined 30% of his purse which went to his opponent Zahabi and the bout proceeded at catchweight.
 Zahabi won the fight via knockout in round one.
 This win earned him the Performance of the Night award.

-Zahabi faced The Ultimate Fighter 29 bantamweight winner Ricky Turcios on July 9, 2022 at UFC on ESPN 39.
+Zahabi faced The Ultimate Fighter 29 bantamweight winner Ricky Turcios on July 9, 2022, at UFC on ESPN 39.
 He won the fight via unanimous decision.

+Zahabi faced Aori Qileng on June 10, 2023, at UFC 289.
+He won the fight by knockout in the first round.

+Zahabi faced Javid Basharat on March 2, 2024, at UFC Fight Night 238.
+He won the bout by unanimous decision.

+Zahabi was scheduled to face Marcus McGhee on September 7, 2024 at UFC Fight Night 242.
+However, Zahabi withdrew from the bout and therefore the bout was cancelled.

+Zahabi faced Pedro Munhoz on November 2, 2024 at UFC Fight Night 246.
+He won the fight via unanimous decision.

+Zahabi is scheduled to face former two-time UFC Featherweight Champion José Aldo in a Featherweight bout on May 15, 2025 at UFC 315.
+The bout was originally scheduled for Bantamweight, but was changed on the day of the weigh-ins after Aldo couldn't make weight.
+He won the fight by unanimous decision.
+16 out of 20 media outlets scored the bout for Aldo.

+Zahabi faced former UFC Bantamweight Championship challenger Marlon Vera on October 18, 2025, at UFC Fight Night 262.
+He won the fight by split decision.